skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/02_checklist.md

 # Checklist

 This checklist helps developers identify potential accessibility issues affecting their websites or applications.
-It's broken down into three sections of decreasing importance: **A**, **B** and, **C**.
+It's broken down into three sections of decreasing importance: **A**, **B**, and **C**.
 Please check and address these issues in the order in which they appear:

  * **A &ndash;** Critical issues that'll cause serious problems and/or stop most users of assistive technology from using the site.
  * **B &ndash;** Issues that may cause problems or increased frustration for certain users.